linkerd/website/linkerd.io/content/2.13/reference/loadbalancing-policy.md

 | `failfastTimeout` | A duration representing how long a request stays in the queue. |
 {{< /table >}}

-#### slidingWindowDuration

-A `SlidingWindowDuration` is the period of time considered for Circuit Breaking.
-Defaults to 10 seconds.

 #### targetRef

 A `TargetRef` identifies an API object to which this HTTPLoadBalancerPolicy